Corporate social responsibility: Socially responsible investing

 Shareholders and investors, through socially responsible investing (SRI), are using their capital to encourage behavior they consider responsible.
 However, definitions of what constitutes ethical behavior vary.
-For example, some religious investors in the US have withdrawn investment from companies that violate their religious views, while secular investors divest from companies that they see as imposing religious views on workers or customers.
+For example, some religious investors in the United States have withdrawn investments from companies that violate their religious views.
+In contrast, secular investors divest from companies that they see as imposing religious views on workers or customers.

 Public policies

 Some national governments promote socially and environmentally responsible corporate practices.
 The heightened role of government in CSR has facilitated the development of numerous CSR programs and policies.
 Various European governments have pushed companies to develop sustainable corporate practices.
 CSR critics such as Robert Reich argued that governments should set the agenda for social responsibility with laws and regulations that describe how to conduct business responsibly.

 Collective bargaining is a way nations promote CSR.
 In Germany, CSR is kept at the industry level instead of the workplace; this has been viewed as one of the strengths of the German government's push for CPR.
 Germany also established the German Trade Union Confederation in 1949 to further advance CSR; the confederation represents the interests of 45 million workers in Germany.
 Job security, wage increases with industry growth are key aspects of collective bargaining in the German labor system.

 There is a higher percentage of workers in unions in countries like Sweden and Iceland which have more Social-Democratic elements in their Nordic Model than the U.S. and the U.K.

-The U.S. and the U.K are Liberal Market Economies (LMEs) and the German economy falls under Coordinated Market Economy (CMEs) which are Varieties of Capitalism.
+The U.S. and the U.K. are Liberal Market Economies (LMEs), and the German economy falls under Coordinated Market Economy (CMEs), which are Varieties of Capitalism.
 In comparison with the U.S. that covers 25.5% of its blue and white-collar workforce under collective bargaining and the U.K. that covers 29% of its workforce, Germany covers a significantly higher 57% of its workforce under collective bargaining.